Matt544/website-productivity-blocker/README.md

 ```
 If you move the PowerShell script to a different folder, you must update the XML file
 accordingly before importing it into Task Manager.
 To change an existing task, delete
-the old and import anew (see Updating Task Times, below).
+the old and import anew (see "Updating Task Times", below).

 ## Manual Override
-To temporarily change the state without waiting for scheduled triggers, run this in a
+To temporarily change the blocking-state without waiting for scheduled triggers, run this in a
 powershell terminal, from within the directory that contains the
 "productivity-blocker.ps1" file:
 ```powershell